pythonanywhere/flask-tutorials/tutorial-2.md

         return redirect(url_for('index'))

-Otherwise, we just send them back to the index page -- the main page of the app.
+Otherwise, it was a valid login, so we just send them back to the index page -- the main page of the app.

 Before we try this out, head back to the tab you kept open with the login page template in it, and add this just before the form: